PKU-Alignment/safety-gymnasium/docs/environments/safe_vision/fading_hard.rst

     :align: center
     :scale: 100 %

-Amidst the perturbation of rapidly disappearing information, the agent seeks to maximize its reaches to the 'Goal' location.
+Confronted by the swift disappearance of information, the agent seeks to maximize its reaches to the 'Goal' location.

 Fading Objects